-The State of Illinois has unfunded employee pension liabilities of over \$75 billion1 and many local governments are either straining under the cost of employee pensions or facing the possibility that the funds will run out of money to pay retirees.
+The State of Illinois has unfunded employee pension liabilities of nearly \$83 billion and many local governments are either straining under the cost of employee pensions or facing the possibility that the funds will run out of money to pay retirees.

 The Civic Federation supported reforms passed by the General Assembly in 2010 that reduce pension benefits for state and local public employees hired on or after January 1, 2011.
-The reforms included raising the retirement age, limiting the maximum pensionable salary, and reducing automatic cost of living adjustments for annuities.
+The reforms included raising the retirement age, limiting the maximum pensionable salary and reducing automatic cost of living adjustments for annuities.

 The Civic Federation has long advocated for many of these changes, which will make pensions more affordable in the future.
-However some pension funds are so severely underfunded that they may still run out of money if nothing is done to further reduce benefits or increase contributions (e.g., the Chicago Firemen's Fund was only 30.0% funded on a market value basis for FY2010).
-For other funds, the employer contribution level has become so high that it threatens to crowd out spending on government services (e.g., the State of Illinois' total pension-related expenses for FY2012 represent 17.4% of total General Funds expenditures).
+However some pension funds are so severely underfunded that they may still run out of money if nothing is done to further reduce benefits or increase contributions (e.g., the Chicago Municipal Fund was only 40.6% funded on a market value basis for FY2011 and if nothing is changed will run out of funds by 2025).
+For other funds, the employer contribution level has become so high that it threatens to crowd out spending on government services (e.g., the State of Illinois' total pension-related expenses for FY2013 represent 22.0% of total state-source General Funds revenues).

-The Civic Federation urges the General Assembly to pass further legislation to reduce benefits not yet earned by current employees of the State and local governments and to increase contributions.
+The Civic Federation urges the General Assembly to pass further legislation to reduce benefits for current employees of the State and local governments and to increase contributions.
+Governments must decide what portion of their expenditures or revenues they can afford to devote to pension costs and then adjust benefits to match that level.
 Swift action is needed in order to ensure the financial viability of our state and local governments as well as the retirement security of state and local employees and retirees.